 Inflammation is the body’s natural immune system response to a range of irritants, infections, and injuries.
-There are certain health conditions, like arthritis, that are prevalent in seniors which triggers the body’s inflammation defense even though there is nothing really to fight off.
+There are certain health conditions, like arthritis, that are prevalent in seniors, which trigger the body’s inflammation defence even though there is nothing really to fight off.
 This can result in the immune system attacking healthy cells and causing unnecessary damage.

 Why is a healthy diet so critical for older adults?

 The reasons to maintain a healthy diet are innumerable, and there are so many benefits for the body that comes from simply being aware and conscious about what you use as fuel.
 For many seniors who are dealing with conditions such as chronic pain from ailments like arthritis, an anti-inflammatory diet can make a huge difference in daily comfort and the ability to carry out an independent lifestyle.

 Anti-inflammatory diets focus on foods that reduce inflammatory responses within the body.
 Restricting or completely avoiding foods that increase inflammation in the body is essential for achieving the desired results.
 In essence, the goal is to eat foods that establish and maintain balance in the body and to avoid foods that will cause inflammatory flare-ups.

 Eating nutritious foods rich in vitamins and minerals is so important for seniors for several reasons.
 A nutritious diet provides the energy needed for daily tasks and activities, but it also helps lower the risk of developing more severe health problems like: